In Part 2, I took it to the next level with three more verses to beef up the information about the story.

-I have now written a short story from scratch, based on that simple poem displayed in Part 1 and Part 2.
-Until I completed the story, I used the same working title as used with the poem.
+I have written a short story from scratch, based on that simple poem displayed in Part 1 and Part 2.
+Until I completed the story, I used the same working title as used in the poem.
 A working title allows the writer to get on with the writing.
 Too much time can be spent procrastinating about the right title.

 Like everything else you’ll read in my blog, I have my own theory with regard to titles.
 I believe it’s much better to work on the title after the story is written.
 The story may change slightly from the original idea (which mine did), but the title must still do its job – and attract interest.
 As soon as the first draft of my story was done I found I’d gone over my self-imposed 1500 word limit by 150 words, so I trimmed it to 1500 words.

 I saved the story and then spent about 15 minutes writing out every title idea that came to mind.
 The whole story was fresh in my mind so I ended up with about 20 titles.
 Titles are easy, but the appropriate title is the one that works.
 Here are my top three:

 – Death and Glory

 – A Time for Courage

 In my final part on this topic, I’ll produce a summary and a link to the short story, which will only have been edited in a couple of rapid sessions, so it may yet change.
 I do feel it will still round off the task I set myself with this mini-series.

 Remember, there’s no reason why you couldn’t use this system to write a novel.
 My novel ‘Beyond The Law: Formation‘ started out as an experimental poem, which stretched into a series of 26 poems.
 It later became the first book in a trilogy, and now has a spin-off series.

 As always, thank you for your indulgence.